Skip to content

 Side Effects & Safety

-Petrelintide's safety profile, as reported from Phase 2 ZUPREME-1, is favorable relative to the GLP-1 receptor agonist class.
+Petrelintide's safety profile, as reported from Phase 2 ZUPREME-1 (full data presented at ADA 2026), is favorable relative to the GLP-1 receptor agonist class.
 Phase 3 data does not yet exist.

 • Injection site reactions: As with other once-weekly subcutaneous peptide therapies, mild injection site reactions (redness, irritation) have been reported.
 These are generally transient and self-limiting.